okteto/docs/README.md

 ### 💻 Develop locally (using Okteto)

-You can launch a remote Development Environment with [Okteto](https://okteto.com) or any Kubernetes cluster with the Okteto CLI.
+You can launch a remote Development Environment with [Okteto](https://okteto.com) on any Kubernetes cluster with the Okteto CLI.

 1. In order to configure Okteto CLI to use Okteto, run the following command at the root (replace the URL with your Okteto instance):